Planning Your Trip

 - Getting Around: Taxis and auto-rickshaws are the most common methods of transportation.
 Unfortunately, the notorious Goan taxi mafia keeps fares high and prevents app-based cabs such as Uber from operating.
 There is a state-run, app-based taxi service called GoaMiles.
 The Hop-On-Hop-Off Bus is an inexpensive way of reaching Goa's tourist attractions.
 Hiring a motorcycle or scooter is popular and affordable.

 - Travel Tip: The monsoon season in Goa is ideal for spending time in the state's mountainous interior hinterland.
 White water rafting is possible.

 Most people are surprised at how many things there are to do in Goa apart from the beach and nightlife.
-This includes water sports and adventure activities, hot air ballooning, cooking lessons, exploring old forts, seeing the spice plantations, browsing museums and art galleries, bird watching at Doctor Salim Ali Bird Sanctuary, hiking in the nature reserves, yoga and natural therapies, cruising along the Mandovi River in a private yacht, betting at the casinos, listening to live jazz music, and of course shopping (men might not be so keen though!).
-Active travelers can go on these off-beat electric bicycle tours and walking tours.
+This includes water sports and adventure activities, hot air ballooning, cooking lessons, exploring old forts, seeing the spice plantations, browsing museums and art galleries, bird watching at Doctor Salim Ali Bird Sanctuary, hiking in the nature reserves, yoga and natural therapies, cruising along the Mandovi River in a private yacht, betting at the casinos, listening to live jazz music, and of course shopping.
+Active travelers can go on these off-beat electric bicycle tours or walking tours.